ZSR3004/Cell-Tracking/README.md

     - Note: If the file you attempt to upload is not a TIFF file (specficailly, a file with extension .tiff, .tif, .tiff.ome, or .tif.ome), then the program will tell you this is an invalid file type.

 5. Once the upload is complete, you will see a screen like figure [FIGUREX] with the file name in the middle of the page.
-Confirm this file name matches the file you intended to upload and click next.
+Confirm this file name matches the file you intended to upload and click "Next".
 If you accidentally uploaded the wrong file, click the "Remove" button on the same screen and try step 3 again.

 #### 3. Select desired output